Virtual

 1. Your horse must be named.

-2. Your horse must be at or in transit to the track you are trying to nominate to or you must turn track checking off under stables->my account.
+2. Your horse must be at or in transit to the track you are trying to nominate to or you must turn track checking off on your My Account page.

 3. Your horse must have had a timed workout at a track in the last 90 days.